BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 **Read File:** The FASTQ file containing the reads.

 ### SRA run accession
-Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the ervice.
+Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the service.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the assembly.

 ## Selected libraries
-Read files placed here will be submited to the service.
+Read files placed here will be submitted to the service.

 ## Parameters

 ### Sequencing Type
-We now suppot 16S and Whole Genome Sequencing (WGS).
+We now support 16S and Whole Genome Sequencing (WGS).
 The Analysis type and database options will change according to which sequencing type is chosen.
 16S sequencing is less read-intensive as it consumes fewer sequencing resources and allows you to run more samples per sequencing run.
 Although it allows for less multiplexing of samples due to a higher read budget, WGS provides more valuable metagenomic data from your samples.

 ### Analysis Type
 #### Whole Genome Sequencing (WGS) Analysis Types